 - Music Library

-To receive a borrowing card, please visit the Circulation Desk at Perkins, Lilly or Goodson Library, or contact the Development Officer at 919-660-5856.
-A minimum gift of $100 is required to obtain a borrowing card.
+To receive a borrowing card, please visit the Circulation Desk at Perkins, Lilly or Goodson Library, or visit the Friends of the Duke University Libraries website for more information on how to give.
+A minimum gift of $100 is required to obtain or renew a borrowing card.
 If you plan to give online, please allow at least 48 hours before requesting a card to allow your gift to process.

 Please contact the Ford Library at the Fuqua School of Business directly for information about borrowing materials from their collection.